Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇯🇵 Japan vs 🇰🇷 South Korea: crypto licensing compared

 Choosing between Japan and South Korea for a crypto licence starts with who you will answer to: Financial Services Agency of Japan (FSA / JFSA), registration authority, acting via the Prime Minister's delegated power and Local Finance Bureaus.
 The Japan Virtual and Crypto-assets Exchange Association (JVCEA) is the FSA-certified self-regulatory organisation that runs mandatory token-listing screening and conduct rules; JVCEA membership is the de facto baseline for registration even though not a strict legal requirement. on one side, Financial Services Commission (FSC), Korea's top financial policymaker; Korea Financial Intelligence Unit (KoFIU, also referred to as FIU), an FSC-subordinate unit established 2001 under the FTRA that receives and processes VASP registrations and AML reporting; day-to-day supervision/inspection is delegated to the Financial Supervisory Service (FSS), which set up dedicated Virtual Asset Supervision/Investigation bureaus (announced 29 Nov 2023).
 FSC retains final sanctioning authority. on the other, via the Crypto-Asset Exchange Service Provider (CAESP) registration with the Prime Minister (delegated to the FSA), under Article 63-2 of the Payment Services Act (PSA).
 Crypto derivatives trading is separately regulated as a Type I Financial Instruments Business under the Financial Instruments and Exchange Act (FIEA).
 A parallel intermediary-only registration category was introduced by the 2025 PSA/LPAI amendments. and the VASP registration (not a discretionary licence) under the Act on Reporting and Using Specified Financial Transaction Information (the 'FTRA'/AML Reporting Act, amended effective 25 Mar 2021), which requires: (1) ISMS certification from KISA (Korea Internet & Security Agency); (2) for KRW fiat on/off-ramp services, a bank-issued real-name verified account; plus fit-and-proper/AML program requirements.
 Layered on top since 19 July 2024 is the Act on the Protection of Virtual Asset Users (VAUPA), which adds customer-asset segregation, insurance/reserve, and market-abuse rules but does not replace the underlying FTRA registration. respectively.
-The two regimes differ on 7 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 Dimension 🇯🇵 Japan partly open